KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

         | pros2         | 0.5                   | 2.4                 |
         +---------------+-----------------------+---------------------+

-The REST dataset permits usage of profile attributes and parameters using the same syntax as for other dataset types: *$<profile attribute>* and *$P<parameter>*.
+The REST dataset permits usage of profile attributes and parameters using the same syntax as for other dataset types: ``$<profile attribute>`` and ``$P<parameter>``.
 You can use both of them as placeholders in every field: most likely you need to use them in REST service URL or on the request body.
-As an example, suppose you want to retrieve the value of just one prosumer that is specified by the "prosumerId" parameter, you have to set the request body as:
+As an example, suppose you want to retrieve the value of just one prosumer that is specified by the ``prosumerId`` parameter, you have to set the request body as:

 .. code-block:: json
          :caption: Request body for prosumerId parameter